Seal125/steph-smith-school/README.md

 # Welcome to Steph Smith School!
 The learning experience of the S.S.S has its own github repo now!
-This is where you'll input your homework assignments, as well as look at the best solutions for them.
+This is where we will refer to for coding challenges, fluency tests, and homework.
 If you would like to join the slack channel to stay up-to-date with any updates or changes, let me know and I'll add you!

 ## Getting Started